vmitsenko/lottery/README.md

 https://docs.ton.org/develop/smart-contracts/guidelines/random-number-generation#main-contract-in-any-workchain

 - Gas and transaction fees are paid by the sender.
 In case of winning, the sender receives 2 * BET - (gas + transaction cost).
+- If 2 * BET > BALANCE - minimum allowed balance => transaction will be declined
 - Contract's minimum ton balance is set to 0.3 TON.

 ## Messages: